Best Golf Socks 2023

 How we test golf socks

 When it comes to golf apparel, we take the testing process very seriously.
 Whether we are sent a product or buy it ourselves, we put everything through its paces to ensure we can provide thorough and reliable advice on each product.
-Our writer Sam Tremlett heads up the apparel sections of our website while every member of the Golf Monthly team is an avid golfer and as such, knows what does and doesn't make for a good piece of golf equipment.
+We should acknowledge that every member of the Golf Monthly team is an avid golfer and as such, knows what does and doesn't make for a good piece of golf equipment.

 As far as our methodology goes, we review all golf socks properly, which means we have used each pair across multiple rounds and in practice to assess every aspect of its performance.
 For example, if a manufacturer claims to have produced the most durable sock in golf, we will put that claim to the test to see whether the sock does last for multiple rounds of golf.
-Specifically for golf socks, we test each one to assess how its design features can benefit you on the course.
-We put each pair of socks to the test in both sunny and in rainy conditions to assess how they comfortable they are, how much traction they give you to your shoes and how cool they keep your feet.
+Specifically for golf socks, we test each one to assess how its design features can benefit you on the course and we test in different conditions.
 This comprehensive testing style is not just exclusive to golf socks as we test with the same level of thoroughness across all gear categories.

 How to choose golf socks